 - Print a compact metrics summary for one request while discarding the response body.

-- Append a metrics block straight to a log file with the write-out output{...} destination.
+Related: How to follow HTTP redirects with cURL - Append a response-metrics block directly to a log file with the write-out file destination.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.